-ESG - Through her roles with NAREIT's Dividends Through Diversity and Inclusion Initiative and the Gaining and Retaining Outstanding Women program at Rutgers' Business Schools' Center for Women in Business, Ms. McGrath has experience leading on diversity, equity and inclusion in our industry
+ESG - Through her roles with NAREIT's Dividends Through Diversity and Inclusion Initiative and the Gaining and Retaining Outstanding Women program at Rutgers Business School's Center for Women in Business, Ms. McGrath has experience leading on diversity, equity and inclusion in our industry

-- Principal, Grayton Advisory (2022-present) - Senior Managing Director, Equity REITs, Real Estate Operating Companies, Evercore (2012-2022) - Managing Director, Senior Vice President and Member of the Research Review and Leadership Committees, Keefe, Bruyette & Woods (2007-2012) - Senior Equity research analyst covering REITs for more than 20 years at other financial organizations, including Smith Barney, UBS and Dresdner Kleinwort - Valued commercial real estate properties in the real estate advisory and valuation group at CB Commercial
+- Senior Managing Director, Equity REITs, Real Estate Operating Companies, Evercore (2012-2022) - Managing Director, Senior Vice President and Member of the Research Review and Leadership Committees, Keefe, Bruyette & Woods (2007-2012) - Senior equity research analyst covering REITs for more than 20 years at other financial organizations, including Smith Barney, UBS and Dresdner Kleinwort - Valued commercial real estate properties in the real estate advisory and valuation group at CB Commercial

-- Member of the Advisory Board of Governors, Real Estate Investment Advisory Counsel (REIAC), Steering Committee of the Dividends Through Diversity and Inclusion Initiative and Best Financial Practices Committee, NAREIT - Founding Member of the Board of the Center for Women in Business and Mentor for GROW (Gaining and Retaining Outstanding Women), Rutgers Business School - Associate Member of a variety of industry organizations including International Council of Shopping Centers (ICSC) and the Urban Land Institute (ULI) EDUCATION - MBA, Finance and Real Estate, Rutgers University - AB, Lafayette College
+- Director and Member of the Life Science, Agtech & Advanced Technologies Committee, Alexandria Real Estate Equities, Inc. (NYSE: ARE) (2023present) - ORGANIZATIONS - Member of the Advisory Board of Governors, Real Estate Investment Advisory Council (REIAC), and former member of the Steering Committee of the Dividends Through Diversity and Inclusion Initiative and Best Financial Practices Committee, NAREIT - Founding Member of the Board of the Center for Women in Business and Mentor for GROW (Gaining and Retaining Outstanding Women), Rutgers Business School - Associate Member of a variety of industry organizations including International Council of Shopping Centers (ICSC), the Urban Land Institute (ULI) and the U.S. Green Building Council

+- · MBA, Finance and Real Estate, Rutgers University - AB, Lafayette College